lizardfs/documentation/source/adminguide/connectclient.rst

 Installation and runtime
 ^^^^^^^^^^^^^^^^^^^^^^^^

-After you have done the configration, you can add the service to your Windows system by running::
+After you have done the configuration, you can add the service to your Windows system by running::

   LizardFSController -i